-SOLICITATION CERTIFICATION = , am an authorized representative, an organization in a sub-grant from the Department of Behavioral Health valued at \$100,000.00 or more nization").
+A TTACHMENT 4 - DISTRICT OF COLUMBIA CONTRIBUTION AND SOLICITATION CERTIFICATION of eceipt of a su , am an authorized representative, am an organization in, and, and, and = tion").
 Pursuant to D.C.
-Code § 1-328.15, I hereby certify under penalty of perjury of my knowledge after due diligence that: f (organization has not made a contribution or solicitation for contribution to any of the owing within one (1) year beginning on the date the contribution or solicitation for tribution was made and continuing for one (1) year after the general election for which contribution or solicitation for contribution was made, whether or not the contribution was de before the primary election: a.
-An elected District official who is or could be involved in influencing or approving the award of a grant; b.
-A candidate for elective District office who is or could be involved in influencing or approving the award; or c.
-A political committee affiliated with a District candidate or elected District official described in subparagraphs (a) or (b). r organization has not made a contribution to any of the following within eighteen (18) on the beginning on the date the contribution or solicitation for contribution was made and tinuing for eighteen (18) months after that date: a.
-A constituent-service program or fund, or substantially similar entity, controlled, operated or managed by: i.
-An elected District official who is or could be involved in influencing or approving the award of a grant; ii.
-A person under the supervision, direction or control of an elected District official who is or could be involved in influencing or approving the award of a grant. b.
-A political party; or c.
-An entity or organization: i.
-That a candidate or elected District official described in section 1(a), (b) or a member of his or her immediate family controls; or ii.
-In which a candidate or elected District official described in section 1(a), (b) has an ownership interest of 10% or more. ase check if this is not applicable to your organization.
+Code § 1-328.15, I hereby certify under penalty of perjury my knowledge after due diligence that: followi contrib the con made l a. b. ganization has not made a contribution or solicitation for contribution to any of the ng within one (1) year beginning on the date the contribution or solicitation for ution was made and continuing for one (1) year after the general election for which tribution or solicitation for contribution was made, whether or not the contribution was before the primary election: An elected District official who is or could be involved in influencing or approving the award of a grant; A candidate for elective District office who is or could be involved in influencing or approving the award; or A political committee affiliated with a District candidate or elected District official described in subparagraphs (a) or (b). months continu ganization has not made a contribution to any of the following within eighteen (18 beginning on the date the contribution or solicitation for contribution was made and ing for eighteen (18) months after that date: A constituent-service program or fund, or substantially similar entity, controlled operated or managed by: i.
+An elected District official who is or could be involved in influencing of approving the award of a grant; ii.
+A person under the supervision, direction or control of an elected District official who is or could be involved in influencing or approving the award of a grant.
+A political party; or с.
+An entity or organization: i That a candidate or elected District official described in section 1(a) (b) or

+$\hfill \square$ Please check if this is not applicable to your organization.